 Have you ever gone through the epistles and written down every verse specifically addressed to or about women?
 It was an eye opening exercise for me.
 The emphasis is definitely on home… rather than congregation.
 Your home will automatically be a huge asset to that church if you are being a Titus 2 woman…

 So, I have determined to simply focus on being a Christian, rather than a preacher’s wife.
 My wise mother in law (who is a minister’s wife as well) has said to me many times, “Your title is not ‘preacher’s wife’.
 Your title is just CHRISTIAN.”
-What a refreshing focus this is!
+What a refreshing focus!

-That’s one reason I’m writing this post – it’s an exercise in searching God’s word to find out what a Christian woman truly is!
+That’s one reason I’m writing this post – it’s an exercise in searching God’s word to find out what a godly woman truly is!

 Obviously, most of the instructions God gives to His children in general apply to women as well.
 However, there’s not enough room to list all of them here.
 So, we are just going to focus on the verses that specifically address women.

-Let me preface this list of characteristics by saying: writing this has been a humbling exercise.
-It has shown me many ways in which I need to improve as a Christian woman, wife, and mother.
+Let me preface this list by saying: writing this is a humbling exercise.
+It shows me many ways I need to improve as a Christian woman, wife, and mother.
 But it has encouraged me that tomorrow is a new day, and God’s grace covers it all.

 12 Characteristics of a Godly Woman

-Our first few characteristics of a godly woman come from 1 Timothy chapter 5, which discusses the care of widows.
+Our first few characteristics of a christian woman come from 1 Timothy chapter 5, which discusses the care of widows.
 Criteria is given for the widow to be assisted, and describes her as:

 “…well reported for good works: if she has brought up children, if she has lodged strangers, if she has washed the saints’ feet, if she has relieved the afflicted, if she has diligently followed every good work.” – I Timothy 5:10.